The secret Slack group plotting to turn your state government blue

 The need to reconcile the Democratic Party's uneven distribution of resources has not been lost on the candidates vying for leadership roles in the national party.
 In addition to full-time organizing hubs in the Rust Belt states Clinton lost, "we should have satellite hubs in Alabama that connect with Philadelphia donors and Baltimore donors," says Elizabeth Jaff, a candidate for Democratic National Committee vice chair who is also the head of business development and campaigns at the digital fundraising platform Crowdpac.
 "We should do sister districts, where California picks up different states that they're funding."

 Rep. Keith Ellison (D-Minn.), a front-runner in the race for DNC chair and a former community organizer, has made cross-pollination part of his campaign message.
-"What if we took a nice, solid district where there's a lot of Democrats, and we went out to a red state, and we said we're gonna partner you guys together?" he told an audience of Detroit Democrats in December.
+"What if we took a nice, solid district where there's a lot of Democrats, and we went out to a red state, and we said, 'We're gonna partner you guys together'?" he told an audience of Detroit Democrats in December.
 "So that we are taking the benefits of what the blue state knows and put it with the red state and we're sharing.
 And they're doing phone banks, helping do some door knocks, help do some fundraising.
 It would help people understand each other a little better."

-As the institutions of the Democratic party slowly jolt into motion, the Rebuilds will have to adapt as well.
+As the institutions of the Democratic Party slowly jolt into motion, the Rebuilds will have to adapt as well.
 Attrition is inevitable.
 But for now, with the DNC in a holding pattern as it awaits its leader, the influx of new groups into the same space is chaos by design.
 "Who knows if Code Blue’s gonna be around in six months," says its founder, MJ Loheed.
 "I hope it is, but it's good to have redundancies.
 I think it's a breeding ground for innovation."
 Vaughan recalled the message David Plouffe, Obama's former campaign manager, delivered on a post-election conference call with a small army of Democratic organizers and campaign professionals.
 Plouffe's message, as paraphrased by Vaughan: "Let a thousand flowers bloom."